m-radzikowski/aws-kinesis-trigger/README.md

 - wrong starting position
 - insufficient parallelization

-See the article for full description: *TODO*
+See the article for full description: [6 Common Pitfalls of AWS Lambda with Kinesis Trigger](https://dashbird.io/blog/lambda-kinesis-trigger/)

 ## Development